 Pick up a pastry from the Patisserie, and shop the smaller shops here.
 There’s a wine shop and numerous smaller shops selling French cookies and snack food, as well as the usual pavilion-specific toys and clothing.
 The French paviion is a great place to buy gifts thanks to the variety of goods it stocks.

-In the back of the French pavilion is the Palais du Cinema, which plays the wonderful Beauty and the Beast SIngalong where you get to sing along with popular Beauty and the Beast songs.
+Tucked in a corner of the French pavilion is the Palais du Cinema, which plays the wonderful Beauty and the Beast SIngalong where you get to sing along with popular Beauty and the Beast songs.
 A short film about French culture – Impressions de France – plays in the evenings.
 If you can, watch both films – guests highly recommend them.

 If you love exotic foods, visit Spice Road Table located right on the lagoon – it’s an extremely underrated restaurant that has amazing food.
 It’s an unusual restaurant in that it doesn’t accept reservations – go in and ask if there’s a table available.
+Spice Road Table is a tapas restaurant, meaning that you don’t order an entrée for each person – instead you order several small plates, and you share the food with your party.

 The Japanese pavilion is one of the highest-reviewed areas of Epcot.
 The Japanese shops sell everything: Japanese food, jewelry, clothing with Pokemon/Sailor Moon/Gundam/other anime characters and household items like lunch boxes.
 If you know a fan of Japanese manga/anime, this is a fantastic place to buy them a gift.